were1708/were1708/README.md

 - A React app to assist content creators create captions for their videos!
 - A Webpage to display the water footprints of certain popular foods
 - An implementation of the Huffman Encoding Algorithm in C
+- Messaging app built in Swift, Kotlin, and React Native

 I am always looking for new opportunities to learn and grow as a developer 🚀, so feel free to reach out if you have any projects or ideas that you think I might be interested in 🤝.
 Thanks for visiting my GitHub profile!